 Maybe it’s because I don’t support a big club, but I look at SD Eibar and I like what I see.
 It’s small, well run, part of the community, yet still prepared to mix it with the larger clubs and bruise a few egos along the way.

-Eibar is in the west of Guipuzcoa, on the border with Vizcaya and 25 miles from Bilbao and San Sebastián.
+Eibar is in the west of Guipuzcoa, on the border with Vizcaya and equidistant (25 miles) from Bilbao and San Sebastián.
 It used to be a player in the Spanish steel industry and was renowned for the quality of its handguns & bicycles.
 However the furnaces & the firearms have long been silent, whilst the wheels fell off the local bicycle trade many moons ago.
-At its peak in the 1970’s, Eibar had a population of nearly 40,000.
+At its peak in the 1970s, Eibar had a population of nearly 40,000.
 Today that figure is nearer 27,000.

 Because their Ipurua home lies at the bottom of a steep valley, the pitch was prone to flooding and poor drainage.
-Steps were taken to address this and a new drainage system and pitch leveling was completed in 1959.
-The ground remained relatively basic throughout the 1960’s, although it did sport a temporary cycle track when a stage of the Vuelta a España finished in the town in 1963.
+Steps were taken to address this and a new drainage system and pitch levelling were completed in 1959.
+The ground remained relatively basic throughout the 1960s, although it did sport a temporary cycle track when a stage of the Vuelta a España finished in the town in 1963.
 In 1970 the popular east end was covered and the roof of the main stand was extended.
-The first floodlights were also installed in 1970, and they were officially inaugurated on 14 October with a match between Eibar’s equidistant rivals, Real Sociedad and Athletic Club de Bilbao.
+The first floodlights were also installed in 1970, and they were officially inaugurated on 14 October with a match between Eibar’s equidistant rivals, Real Sociedad and Athletic Club.

-During the 1980’s Eibar’s fortunes improved on the field and basic improvements were made to the ground.
+During the 1980s Eibar’s fortunes improved on the field and basic improvements were made to the ground.
 This included the erection of a basic cover at the western end of the ground.
-In 1988 Eibar reached Liga Adelente, but Ipurua was probably the most basic stadium in the division.
-Matters were complicated by the fact that the urban area of the town had spread westwards and severely restricted space to the north of the ground.
-Eibar’s efforts in La Segunda during the nineties were impressive, finishing as high as fifth in 94/95 & 96/97.
+In 1988 Eibar returned to La Segunda, but Ipurua was probably the most basic stadium in the division.
+Matters were complicated by the fact that the urban area of the town had spread westwards and severely restricted space around the ground.
+Eibar’s efforts in La Segunda during the nineties were impressive, finishing as high as fifth in 1994/95 & 1996/97.
 Even when struggling, Eibar did not give up the fight.
-With five games to go in the 98-99 season, the club was adrift at the foot of the table, eleven points behind 18th placed Mallorca B. Incredibly, Eibar won its final five games and finished a point ahead of Mallorca, thus retaining their place in the second division.
+With five games to go in the 1998-99 season, the club was adrift at the foot of the table, eleven points behind 18th placed Mallorca B. Incredibly, Eibar won its final five games and finished a point ahead of Mallorca, thus retaining their place in the second division.

 In May 2016, the old east end stand was demolished and work began on its replacement.
-This aspect of the project also provided an underground parking, space for the club’s museum and official store.
+This aspect of the project also provided underground parking, space for the club’s museum and official store.
 As a result, the stadium’s capacity was brought up to 7,083 seats.
-Interestingly, Eibar has no plans to meet the LFP’s minimum stadium requirement, stating “it cannot feasibly reach a capacity of 15,000, but we have faith that the league will accept a capacity of 9,000 seats”.
+At this point, Eibar advised that it had no plans to meet the LFP’s minimum stadium requirement, stating “it cannot feasibly reach a capacity of 12,000, but we have faith that the league will accept a capacity of 9,000 seats”.

-Eibar began a fifth season of top flight football in August 2018, and with it came the start of the next phase of Ipurua’s redevelopment.
-The west end of the ground will effectively mirror the east.
-Further underground parking will be provided, and the training area behind the west stand will be revamped.
-The revised capacity will be 8,050, much lower than the LFP’s official requirement, but neither the League or Eibar seem to be too concerned about that.
-Eibar’s determination to deliver the redeveloped Ipurua on their terms, and remain in La Primera, has shown that you don’t have to sell your soul to deliver your dreams.
+Eibar began a fifth season of top-flight football in August 2018, and with it came the start of the next phase of Ipurua’s redevelopment.
+The stand at the west end of the ground was replaced and effectively mirrored the stand at the east end.
+Further underground parking was provided, and the training area behind the west stand was rebuilt.
+The revised capacity of 8,164, is much lower than the LFP’s official requirement, but neither the League or Eibar seemed to be too concerned about that, as the country went into lockdown, and Eibar, like all the professional clubs, played before empty stands.
+Eibar’s Primera odyssey came to an end after 7 seasons, and before their fans had a chance to savour the complete redevelopment of Ipurua.
+After defying the odds for so long, Eibar are among the favourites to make a swift return to the top.
+And when you consider their determination to deliver the redeveloped Ipurua on their terms, you would be a fool to bet against them.